John Hanks: Rail splitter campaign

-It was Hanks who accompanied Richard J. Oglesby to the old Lincoln farm and brought back the split fence rails for Lincoln's famous "rail splitter" campaign at the Republican Party convention at Decatur, Illinois, in 1860.
+When Abraham Lincoln was campaigning for the Republican nomination for the 1860 presidential election, Richard J. Oglesby sought a populist symbol to attach to Lincoln, and approached Hanks about the matter.
+Hanks told Oglesby, in response to being asked what kind of work Lincoln had been good at in his early years, "not much of any kind but dreaming, but he did help me [to] split a lot of rails when we made a clearing twelve miles west of here".
+The men went to the old Lincoln farm and retrieved some split fence rails.

-On May 9, 1860, the opening day of the convention, Oglesby addressed the crowd, announcing that "An old Democrat of Macon county […] desire[s] to make a contribution to the Convention".
-At this cue, Hanks, and Isaac Jennings, carried two of the fence railings into the Convention hall, which were tagged with a banner that read "Abraham Lincoln, the Rail Candidate for President in 1860.
-Two rails from a lot of three thousand made in 1830 by John Hanks and Abe Lincoln.".
+On May 9, 1860, the opening day of the Republican convention in Decatur, Illinois, Oglesby addressed the crowd, announcing that "An old Democrat of Macon county [...] desire[s] to make a contribution to the Convention".
+At this cue, Hanks and Isaac Jennings carried two of the fence railings into the convention hall, which were tagged with a banner that read "Abraham Lincoln, the Rail Candidate for President in 1860.
+Two rails from a lot of three thousand made in 1830 by John Hanks and Abe Lincoln."

 This election stunt had the side-effect of making Hanks into somewhat of a national celebrity.
 Supporters requested "genuine Lincoln rails" split by Hanks and Lincoln.
-Oglesby wrote certificates of authenticity of the 72 "genuine" Lincoln rails that were dispatched on Hanks' behalf.
+Oglesby wrote certificates of authenticity of 72 "genuine" Lincoln rails that were dispatched on Hanks' behalf.

 Rumor

-The Democrats started a rumour that Hanks was not in fact going to vote for Lincoln come election time.
+The Democrats started a rumor that Hanks was not in fact going to vote for Lincoln come election time.
 They had come to that conclusion based upon his having voted for Stephen A. Douglas, the Democratic presidential hopeful, in 1858.
 Oglesby transcribed a letter in response for the illiterate Hanks, stating that he would be voting for Lincoln and why.
 The letter was condemned by Hanks' brother Charles and the Democrats, who were suspicious that it was written by someone else, some "smart Republican", on Hanks' behalf.
 Charles stated that he thought Hanks "even yet does not know what is in it, much less did he ever write it".
 It was decided that no more open letters by Hanks should be published, and instead Hanks took to making personal appearances in support of Lincoln on the campaign trail.

 Political appointment request

 After Lincoln's election, Hanks sought a political appointment in the new administration, again through Oglesby as a letter-writing intermediary, preferring to be an Indian agent.
-However, although (according to Henry Clay Whitney) Lincoln did give the matter some serious consideration, he was not appointed to any position by Lincoln, although he did visit the White House several times and attended Lincoln's inauguration.
+According to Henry Clay Whitney, Lincoln did give the matter some serious consideration, but did not appoint Hanks to any position.
+Hanks did visit the White House several times and attended Lincoln's inauguration.

 Civil War

-When the United States Civil War broke, Hanks enlisted as a teamster in the Illinois regiment, under Ulysses S. Grant, despite being technically too old to enlist.
-Hanks was never to see his first cousin, once removed, in the flesh again, their paths only crossing for a final time when Hanks attended Lincoln's funeral.
+When the American Civil War broke, Hanks enlisted as a teamster in the Illinois regiment under Ulysses S. Grant, despite being technically too old to enlist.
+Hanks never saw his first cousin, once removed, in the flesh again, but he did attend Lincoln's funeral.